ashleykolodziej/gatsby-starter-netlify-cms/src/pages/blog/2016-02-27-first-impressions-hugo.md

   What I've learned from switching to a static site generator from WordPress for my personal website
 category: article
 tags:
-  - static site generator
+  - Static Site Generator
-  - hugo
+  - Hugo
-  - cms
+  - CMS
 videoId: null
 ---